Connect to ftp

 Output

-- Description: A reference to the connected remote folder.
-This output can be used by subsequent actions to interact with files and subfolders on the FTP/SFTP server.
+- Folder to read: A reference to the connected remote folder.
+This output can be used by subsequent actions to perform operations like listing files, uploading, or downloading.

 Execution Flow